danmar/cppcheck/man/manual.md

 The `error id` is the id that you want to suppress.
 The easiest way to get it is to use the --template=gcc command line flag.
 The id is shown in brackets.

 The filename may include the wildcard characters \* or ?, which match any sequence of characters or any single character respectively.
 It is recommended that you use "/" as path separator on all operating systems.
+The filename must match the filename in the reported warning exactly.
+For instance, if the warning contains a relative path then the suppression must match that relative path.

 ## Command line suppression